SQUIRREL FORUM

 A squirrel is a VERY clean animal by nature and does not like a dirty environment.
 We clean all our squirrels habitat daily and that is part of the responsibility of holding a captive squirrel.
 The nest box or hammock should be cleaned out of cached foods only while the squirrel is out of the cage.
 Unused clean rodent blocks should be returned after cleaning and nut treats that are cached should be removed and not allowed to accumulate.
 “Raiding” a squirrels nest (territory) while the squirrel is in the cage is a violation and you will be bitten.
 Squirrels are food defensive.
 If you use the recommended Critter Nation style cage it has a lower tray you can line with newspaper.
 You can use fleece or soft “Orchard Grass” on the floor of either or both levels to give the squirrel a natural and soft under-footing but this must be changed daily.
 We do not recommend “Care Fresh” bedding as this can get lodged in the squirrel’s intestine if swallowed.
 Natural cotton based cloths or heavy cotton canvas for cubes and hammocks are much better.
 If you know someone who can sew it’s better to make one out of canvas duck.

 This section deals with captive older squirrels that are weaned – baby squirrel feeding is covered under the “Basic Care” page.
 Captive squirrels MUST learn to eat formulated rodent blocks, I can’t stress this enough!
 Non-perishable blocks must be available at all times on demand.
-We keep a dish of Teklad 2014 non-perishable blocks in the cage at all times and feed 2 Henry’s Adult blocks daily as a supplement and to vary the diet.
-Henry’s adult blocks are perishable due to the fresh quality ingredients and must be kept frozen until fed.
-Links to purchase are provided by clicking the Henrys / Teklad logos below.
-You can also use Mazuri 5563 Rat & Mouse block in a pinch when Henry’s or Teklad are not available.
+We keep a dish of Exotic Nutrition Premium Squirrel (non-perishable) Blocks in the cage at all times.
+Links to purchase are provided by clicking the bag or link below.
+You can also use Mazuri 5563 Rat & Mouse block in a pinch when Exotic Nutrition Premium Squirrel is not available but Mazuri is corn based and not good for the long term.

 A squirrel that has been spoiled on a nut and seed diet is not easily persuaded to switch it’s diet to bland blocks.
-These blocks contain all the essential ingredients necessary to keep your squirrel healthy and prevent Metabolic Bone Disease (MBD) which is explained in detail on the Henry’s page under “MBD” on the top banner.
+Exotic Nutrition Premium Squirrel Blocks contain all the essential ingredients necessary to keep your squirrel healthy and prevent Metabolic Bone Disease (MBD) which is explained in detail on our page under “MBD” on the top banner.
 MBD is a horrific and painful death so you have to take a no nonsense approach to transitioning your captive squirrel over to block – it’s life depends on it.
 Cold turkey is the best approach.
 If you have been feeding the wrong diet immediately remove all other foods and only feed blocks until the squirrel starts eating them.
 You squirrel will not starve and will eventually eat the blocks.
 For extremely picky eater you can make “Boo Balls” out of ground up blocks: https://squirrelrefuge.org/booballrecipe.html

-Once your squirrel is eating block add in ingredients from the Henry’s Healthy (supplemental) Diet to add additional nutrients and variety.
-We call this the “triangle” as you will see why when you click the Henry’s link below.
+Once your squirrel is eating block add in ingredients from the Diet page to add additional nutrients and variety.
 Use this diet in addition to blocks since blocks are ALWAYS their base diet throughout their life.
 Wet foods like fruits and vegetables must be removed if not consumed or they will spoil.
 You will learn how much your squirrel will consume in a sitting.

 Squirrels are “sloppy eaters” with crumbs spilling out of their mouths as they eat.
 This is normal and due to the position of the incisors and shape of their mouth.
 When a squirrel eats it’s lower incisors do the gnawing and the gap between the incisors and molars allow some of the ground food to spill out.
 This is nothing to be concerned about and the squirrel will usually clean up some of the crumbs after eating.
 This is especially true for blocks.